In Memoriam

 Susanne passed away in 2000 after a long struggle with Multiple Sclerosis.
 Following her death, Kent relocated to Montana where he married Josie Jarvis.
 Kent loved living in Montana because of the variety and quality of sportsmen’s activities the area offered.
 Josie passed away after a short illness in 2017.
 Kent remained in Montana until he was diagnosed with cancer in 2020 and returned to Utah to live with his son’s family until his passing.

-Kent is survived by his sister Joan (Jerry) Taylor; his 4 children, Tiffany Clark, Quintin (Jill) Hardy, Amanda (John) Stiff and Lisa (James) Humphrey and stepdaughter Ashlee Jarvis-Groves.
-He has 11 grandchildren: Rylee and Dylan Clark, Katelynn Roberts, Lexie Harwood, Erika Hardy, Ashlyn, Eli and Lillian Stiff, Hailee, Mason and Logan Humphrey and 4 great grandchildren.
+Kent is survived by his sister Joan (Jerry) Taylor; his four children, Tiffany Clark, Quintin (Jill) Hardy, Amanda (John) Stiff and Lisa (James) Humphrey and stepdaughter Ashlee Jarvis-Groves.
+He has 11 grandchildren: Rylee and Dylan Clark, Katelynn Roberts, Lexie Harwood, Erika Hardy, Ashlyn, Eli and Lillian Stiff, Hailee, Mason and Logan Humphrey and four great-grandchildren.
 He was preceded in death by his parents and both wives.

 The family would like to thank the Elevation Hospice aids and Loving Hands that provided care and comfort to Kent during his final months.